unitaryfund/mitiq/docs/source/guide/guide_07-qaoa-landscape.rst

 We do so by first getting a mitigated executor as follows.

-.. doctest:: python
+.. testcode:: python

     mitigated_executor = mitigate_executor(executor)

 We then run the same code above to compute the energy landscape, but this time use the ``mitigated_exectuor`` instead of just the executor.

-.. doctest:: python
+.. testcode:: python

     mitigated_expectations = []